igorls/context-builder/README.md

 ## Configuration

-For more complex projects, you can use a `.context-builder.toml` file in your project's root directory to store your preferences.
+For more complex projects, you can use a `context-builder.toml` file in your project's root directory to store your preferences.
 This is great for ensuring consistent outputs and avoiding repetitive command-line flags.

-### Example `.context-builder.toml`
+### Example `context-builder.toml`

 ```toml
 # Default output file name